Review and sign transactions from a single secure screen with Ledger Flex™

 Bitcoin Wallets: Understanding them is key

-Whether you need to store, send or receive Bitcoin—or even manage more complicated assets —the best option is to choose a secure wallet.
+Whether you need to store, send, or receive Bitcoin—or even manage more complicated assets —the best option is to choose a secure wallet.

 So, how will you start your Bitcoin journey?
 Get yourself a Ledger device and dive into the Bitcoin ecosystem.
-With Ledger, you have the secure ecosystem, a whole host of apps and services, and the security model to give yourself the confidence to access them.
+With Ledger, you have a secure ecosystem, a whole host of apps and services, and the security model to give yourself the confidence to access them.

 And most importantly, Ledger Bitcoin wallets offer you custody and ownership of your assets.
 Because if not self-custody, then why crypto?